MyPureCloud/developer-center-blog/source/2022-04-21-Analytics-conversations-api-behavior/index.md

 Notice how the difference between the total hits is smaller here.
 The processing time also was faster in this example.
 Check out how I improved the response in the next section.

 Also, notice how there were duplicates in both cases.
 That happens due to the indefinite update of the response on the server.
 For example, a record is included on the 4th page during a request but may end up on the fifth page during subsequent requests hence causing it to show up as a duplicate.
-This mostly happens when making requests for a recent interval like I did in both examples.
+This mostly happens when making requests for a recent interval like I did my example.

 ## Recommended Practices to Improve Response Consistency